GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 > with the cloud provider they trust.

 I fully agree with lipis, I live in the cloud, too.
 Here's hoping that this will be implemented soon.

-Wow.
+Wow!
 We have seen a lot of really great API integrations in Excalidraw.
 File system, file handling, clipboard, web share and web share target.
 But here is one more thing.
 Up until now, I could only ever edit one document at a given time.
 Not anymore.
 Please enjoy for the first time an early version of tabbed application mode in Excalidraw.
-This is how it looks like.
+This is how it looks.

 I have an existing file open in the installed Excalidraw PWA that's running in standalone mode.
 Now I open a new tab in the standalone window.
 This is not a regular browser tab, but a PWA tab.
 In this